 Causes of Low Testosterone

 The main causes of low testosterone in women are diminishing hormone levels as a normal result of aging and menopause and problems with ovaries, pituitary glands, or adrenals.
 Testosterone naturally decreases as woman ages, as do other levels of hormones.
-Once a woman enters menopause, she may be more likely to have less testosterone since the ovaries produce fewer hormones than by decreasing the quality of life.
+Once a woman enters menopause, she may be more likely to have less testosterone since the ovaries produce fewer hormones, decreasing their quality of life.

-Testerone Testosterone is one of the first hormones to decrease as women approach menopause.
-A decrease in testosterone may cause women to suffer from many debilitating conditions.
+Testosterone is one of the first hormones to decrease as women approach menopause.
+Decreases in testosterone may cause many of the debilitating conditions women suffer.

-If hormone balance is achieved, many common symptoms decrease or are eliminated, and bioidentical hormone replacement therapy, or BHRT, offers relief from many devastating symptoms overlooked by medical providers.
-You and our doctor can manage these problems by getting to the root cause of these conditions by returning your hormones to optimal levels for you.
+If hormone balance is achieved, many common symptoms decrease or are eliminated, and bio-identical hormone replacement therapy, or BHRT, offers relief from many devastating symptoms overlooked by medical providers.
+You and your doctor can manage these problems by getting to the root cause of these conditions and returning your hormones to optimal levels.

-Bioidentical hormone replacement therapy is a personalized and natural approach to receiving the hormones you need.
+Bio-identical hormone replacement therapy is a personalized and natural approach to receiving the hormones you need.
 They allow the body to absorb the right hormone level at the right time.
-Today, testosterone can be administered through pills, customized compounded creams, patches, tablets, injections, trochy’s, and in small capsules or pellets, which are almost the same size as a grain of rice.
+Today, testosterone can be administered through customized compounded creams, injections, troches, and pellets, almost the same size as a grain of rice.

-These capsules are a natural approach to hormone testosterone replacement.
-Your body can absorb the right amount of hormones at the right time in a delivery method the body processes efficiently.
-Testosterone delivered by pellet therapy does not affect clotting factors, increases the risk of thrombosis, bypasses the liver, and avoids the fluctuations of hormone levels found with other delivery methods.
+These are a natural approach to hormone testosterone replacement.
+Your body can absorb the right number of hormones at the right time in a delivery method the body processes efficiently.

-Bioidentical pellet implants are administered in a simple procedure of about 10 minutes.
+Testosterone pellet implants are administered in a simple procedure of about 10 minutes.
 Your upper hip or buttock is cleaned, then injected with an anesthetic to reduce discomfort.
-A mall incision is made, and tiny testosterone pellets are inserted into the skin with a trocar.
-Unlike other testosterone delivery methods that need to be taken once a day, the pellets will last up to four months for women and 6 months for men and provide you with the right dosage for your body.
-This depends on your preference some like the daily application, others like the pellets.
+A small incision is made, and tiny testosterone pellets are inserted into the skin with a trocar.
+Unlike other testosterone delivery methods that need to be taken once a day, the pellets will last up to four months for women and six months for men and provide you with the right dosage for your body.
+This depends on your preference.
+Some like the daily application, and others like the pellets.